 Chocolate Lava Cake

-- 2 TB butter OR coconut oil, plus more oil or oil spray to brush ramekins
+- 2 tablespoons butter OR coconut oil, plus more butter, oil or oil-spray to brush ramekins

 - 2 eggs